Ssoppa/weather-scraping/README.md

 the meaningful information and display it in a beautiful way.

 * **Materialize** and **BeautifulSoup4**.
-* As fast as your blink.
+* As fast as an eye's blink.

 ## How It Works